About

 Focus and Scope

-Architectural Histories is an international, blind peer-reviewed scholarly journal that creates a space where historically grounded research into all aspects of architecture and the built environment can be made public, consulted, and discussed.
-The journal is open to historical, historiographic, theoretical, and critical contributions that engage with architecture and the built environment from a historical perspective.
-We invite original contributions of the highest quality from scholars and critics in all stages of their careers.
+Architectural Histories publishes historically grounded research into all aspects of architecture and the built environment and is open to investigations of any region or chronological period.
+We publish original research of the highest quality from scholars and critics in all stages of their careers and from any geographic or disciplinary background.

 Publication Frequency